milaq/YCast/README.md

   Fourth awesome station name: fourth.awesome/station/URL
 ```

-You can also have a look at `stations.yml.example` for how it can be set up.
+You can also have a look at the provided [example](stations.yml.example) to better understand the configuration.

+## Web server configuration

+While you can simply run YCast with root permissions listening on all interfaces on port 80, this may not be desired for various reasons.

+You can (and should) change the `listen_port` and `listen_address` variables in `ycast.py` if you are already running a HTTP server on the target machine
+and/or want to proxy or restrict YCast access.

+It is advised to use a proper webserver (e.g. Nginx) in front of YCast if you can.
+Then, you also don't need to run YCast as root and can proxy the requests to YCast running on a higher port (>1024) listening only on `localhost`.

+You need to redirect the following URLs from your webserver to YCast (listening to requests to `radioyamaha.vtuner.com`):
+ * `/setupapp`
+ * `/ycast`

+__Attention__: Do not rewrite the request transparently.
+YCast expects the complete URL (i.e. including `/ycast/`).

 ## Firewall rules

  * The server running YCast does __not__ need internet access
  * The Yamaha AVR needs access to the internet (i.e. to the station URLs you defined)
  * The Yamaha AVR needs to reach port `80` of the machine running YCast

-## Web redirects

-You can (__and should__) change the `listen_port` and `listen_address` variables in `ycast.py` if you are already running a HTTP server on the target machine
-and/or want to proxy or encase YCast access.

-It is advised to use a proper webserver (e.g. Nginx) in front of YCast if you can.
-Then, you also don't need to run YCast as root and can proxy the requests to YCast running on a higher port (>1024) listening only on `localhost`.

-You _need_ to redirect the following URLs from your webserver to YCast (of course listening to requests to `radioyamaha.vtuner.com`):
- * `/setupapp`
- * `/ycast`

 ## Caveats